Natural Treatment of Cushing’s in Dogs

 While there is no known cure for Cushing’s, there are many treatment options available to help your dog manage their symptoms.
 Some of Cushing’s disease in dogs treatment methods include surgery to remove the benign tumor, or with medication from a vet.
 Common medications include Lysodren and Vetoryl, which can have very serious side effects of their own.
 Fortunately, there are Cushings disease in dogs natural treatment methods that can be used to help manage symptoms that are effective and much easier on the bank account for worried dog owners!

-CBD Oil for Cushings Disease In Dogs
+Hemp Oil for Cushings Disease In Dogs

-One such treatment method involves using Hemp cbd oil.
-Researchers have discovered that CBD oil for Pets has no intoxicating, hallucinogenic or addictive side effects with use.
+One such treatment method involves using Hemp oil.
+Researchers have discovered that Hemp oil for Pets has no intoxicating, hallucinogenic or addictive side effects with use.
 Beyond being a Cushings disease in dogs natural treatment, it helps reduce seizures in dogs, has anti-inflammatory attributes that help ease arthritis pain and helps relieve anxiety and stress.
 Prana Pets offers the cushings killer combo, which in my opinion is the best natural treatment product you can purchase right now.
 Its 3 products contain some of the best natural herbs to fight cushings disease in dogs.

-When considering Cushing’s disease in dogs treatment methods, CBD oil is safe, natural and effective.
+When considering Cushing’s disease in dogs treatment methods, Hemp oil is safe, natural and effective.
 It specifically helps the dog relax, balances out their appetite, which helps prevent fat from forming around and weighing down their internal organs (cause of the pot-bellied appearance), and improves their skin and hair condition.
 There are many Hemp products for pets to choose from.
 It is recommended that you do your research before choosing a product.
 I personally recommend using P. There are no known side effects to its use, making it much less expensive and safe alternatives to the harsh medications that a vet would typically prescribe.
-While CBD oil can help with symptom management, there are many other natural treatment methods that are worthy of consideration when dealing with Cushing’s.
+While Hemp oil can help with symptom management, there are many other natural treatment methods that are worthy of consideration when dealing with Cushing’s.
 Lignans, for example, are naturally occurring in spruce trees and flaxseed and inhibit the enzymes that are needed in the production of cortisol in the body.
 This helps to regulate the dog’s entire endocrine system since it is the overabundance of cortisol that is the root of many of these problems.
 Lignan treatments have reportedly helped ease symptoms of Cushing’s in as little as a few weeks, but in some dogs, it takes several months.
 Owners saw an increase in their dog’s energy level, hair growth, and a return of normal appetite and weight.

 Because Cushing’s can also cause the liver to become overworked, liver supplements are also beneficial for long-term care.
 Some of these include SAMe (S-Adenosyl L-Methionine), which is a naturally occurring substance in the body that supports healthy liver function.
 Milk thistle and dandelion have been used for centuries as natural remedies for many ailments.
 Dandelion can help regulate adrenal function and support the liver and kidneys.